Analyzing text data with string arrays

 sonnets[1:35]

-becomes an array of lines of size 2625 by 1, where each line contains one line from the poem.
-Display the first five lines of sonnets
+Convert text to a string using string functions.
+Then divide it into lines using split(). sonnets it becomes an array of strings measuring 2625 by 1, where each line contains one line from poems.
+Display the first five lines sonnets.

 sonnets = string(sonnets)